az38/LaptopAsIoT/README.md

 #### Configuration
 - Configure environment variables:
+    - IOT_StorageAccount
     - IOT_Container
     - IOT_DeviceID
     - IOT_HubName
     - IOT_SASToken_Blob
     - IOT_SASToken_EventHub
+You can execute PS/_initEnvVariables.ps1 for this purpose

 ### How to Use Bicep files
 > az login